 Subscriptions and redemptions resulting from a request transmitted after the cut-off time mentioned in the prospectus (late trading) are prohibited.
-Subscription/redemption requests received by the centralising agent after 6pm (CET/CEST) shall be considered to have been received on the subsequent net asset value calculation day.
+Subscription/redemption requests received by the centralising agent after 4.30pm shall be considered to have been received on the subsequent net asset value calculation day.

-The period between the date the subscription or redemption request is centralised and the settlement date by the custodian to the bearer is 3 business days for all units, except for units denominated in Japanese yen, for which this period is 4 business days in France and Japan.
+The period between the date the subscription or redemption request is centralised and the settlement date by the custodian to the bearer is three business days for all units.
 If one or more holidays (Euronext holidays and French public holidays) occur during this settlement period, then the period will be extended accordingly.
 The list of these holidays can be obtained from the centralising agent on request.